microsoft/go/README.md

 ## Why does this fork exist?

-The `microsoft/dev.boringcrypto*` branches produce a modified version of Go that can be used to build FIPS 140-2 compliant applications.
+This repository produces a modified version of Go that can be used to build FIPS 140-2 compliant applications.
 Our goal is to share this implementation with others in the Go community who have the same requirement, and to merge this capability into upstream Go as soon as possible.
 See [eng/doc/fips](eng/doc/fips) for more information about this feature and the history of FIPS 140-2 compliance in Go.

-The `microsoft/release-branch.go*` branches rebuild released versions of Go with no significant changes, for use within Microsoft.
+The binaries produced by this repository are also intended for general use within Microsoft instead of the official binary distribution of Go.

 We call this repository a fork even though it isn't a traditional Git fork.
 Its branches do not share Git ancestry with the Go repository.
 However, the